Isaac-Herbst/Glassdoor-Login-and-Review-Bypass/README.md

 - Works seamlessly on all Glassdoor subdomains, at least on Chrome-based browsers.

 ## Installation
-To use this script, you need a userscript manager such as Tampermonkey, Greasemonkey, or SleazyFork.
+To use this script, you need a userscript manager such as Tampermonkey, Greasemonkey, SleazyFork, etc.

 ### Install the Script
 Working on getting a clickable link that will directly install the userscript into the monkey script managers, like found  [**here**](https://github.com/zerodytrash/Simple-YouTube-Age-Restriction-Bypass).
 For now, simply copy the contents of that .js script into your userscript manager.